TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/dogecoin-rpc.md

 ```

 ## getAccountAddresses
 This method returns all current addresses needed for a dapp to fetch all UTXOs, calculate the total balance and prepare transactions.
-No response can be expected until the user unlocks its wallet and approves the request.
-Dapps will typically use an indexing service to query for balances and UTXOs for all addresses returned by this method:
+Dapps will typically use an indexing service to query for balances and UTXOs for all addresses returned by this method, such as:
 * [Blockbook API](https://github.com/trezor/blockbook/blob/master/docs/api.md#get-address)
 * [Bitcore API](https://github.com/bitpay/bitcore/blob/master/packages/bitcore-node/docs/api-documentation.md#address)

-We recognize that there are two different kinds of wallets:
+We recognize that there are two broad classes of wallets in use today:
 1. Wallets that generate a new change or receive address for every transaction ("dynamic wallet").
 2. Wallets that reuse the first external address for every transaction ("static wallet").